 Smoke chips are an easy way to add light smoke flavour to your meats, and worth giving a try.
 Bon Appetit! Приятного аппетита!

-Hickory BBQ Smoked Roast
+Hickory Smoked Roast

 - 1 kg roast at room temperature.

 Rub the roast with your choice of bbq spices so it's completely covered on all sides.
 Remove roast from the fridge about 20 minutes before you bbq, to bring it to room temperature.

 Start your gas bbq on high heat, turn all the burners on until the temperature reaches around 200°C/400°F.

 Grab a large handful of your Mesquite/Hickory wood chips and place into the smoker box.
 Place the smoker box in the bbq and allow to heat up until it starts to smoke.
 You are now ready to place your meat in the bbq.